alespad/s4-fiori-model-generator/README.md

 ### Option 2: Use Pre-exported Data

 You can also download **ready-to-use CSV files** from the [Viewer Project](https://github.com/alespad/s4-fiori-model-analyzer/tree/main/docs/data).
+FioriLibraryExport_*.csv

 ### Report Parameters